CM Punk: Final storylines (2013–2014)

-First retirement (2014)
+Initial retirement (2014)

-Punk did not appear on the January 27 episode of Raw, nor did he appear at the SmackDown taping on Tuesday despite being advertised for the event.
+Punk did not appear on the January 27 episode of Raw, nor did he appear at the SmackDown taping on Tuesday despite being advertised for both events.
 By Wednesday, WWE.com stopped advertising Punk for future events.
-The Wrestling Observer reported that on Monday and prior to Raw he had legitimately walked out after telling Vince McMahon and Triple H that he was "going home".
+The Wrestling Observer reported that on Monday and prior to Raw, Punk had legitimately walked out after telling Vince McMahon and Triple H that he was "going home".
 On February 20 during a conference call to investors, McMahon said Punk was "taking a sabbatical".
-On the March 3 episode of Raw, WWE acknowledged Punk's absence on television when the show started with Punk's entrance music playing, only for former manager Paul Heyman to walk out.
-WWE proceeded to remove Punk from footage of their promotional videos.
+On the March 3 episode of Raw, which took place in Punk's hometown of Chicago, WWE acknowledged his absence on television for the first time when the show started with Punk's entrance music playing, only for former manager Paul Heyman to walk out to a loud chorus of boos.
+WWE then proceeded to remove Punk from footage of their promotional videos.
 This lasted until the first half of July, where WWE used footage of Punk to promote the WWE Network.
 In an interview published in late May, Punk was asked how it felt "to be retired at 35" and replied that "it feels good".
-On July 15, WWE.com moved Punk from the active roster to the alumni page without releasing a statement.
+On July 15, WWE.com officially moved Punk from the active roster to the alumni section of their page without releasing a statement.
 On the same day, Punk thanked his fans without mentioning WWE.
 In late July, Punk said that he was "never ever" going to return to wrestling.

-On an episode of Colt Cabana's Art of Wrestling podcast released in November 2014, Punk broke his silence regarding his exit from WWE.
-In a detailed interview, Punk said that he was suspended for two months after walking out on the company in January and that after the suspension ended, nobody from WWE contacted him.
-Punk also said that when he reached out to them for unpaid royalties, he was given a run-around by company executives until he was handed his termination papers and was fired by WWE on his wedding day in June 2014.
-The manner of firing was the last straw for Punk, stating that he would never return to WWE and that following a legal settlement with WWE there would be no further working relationship between them.
+On an episode of Colt Cabana's Art of Wrestling podcast released in November 2014, Punk finally broke his silence regarding his exit from WWE.
+In a detailed interview, Punk said that he was suspended for two months after walking out on WWE in January and that after the suspension ended, nobody from WWE contacted him.
+Punk also said WWE executives gave him a run-around when he reached out to them for unpaid royalties until he was ultimately handed his termination papers and was fired by WWE on his wedding day on June 13, 2014.
+The manner of firing was the last straw for Punk, stating that he would never return to WWE and that there would be no further working relationship between him and WWE following a legal settlement.
 The settlement included Punk giving WWE permission to sell his remaining merchandise.